You’re reading The Briefing, Michael Waldman’s weekly newsletter. Click here to receive it every week in your inbox.

 Racist harassment.
 Death threats.
 Private personal information released online.
 In one frightening story from Georgia, someone showed up at the door of an election worker to make a “citizen’s arrest.”
 But the election worker didn’t live there anymore.
 It was her grandmother’s place, and her grandmother was understandably terrified.
 Incidents like these have even led some election officials to flee their homes for safety.
-For a more visceral taste of what election officials have faced since the 2020 election, watch our video on it:

 But election officials also warned of another threat as we charge full steam ahead toward November’s midterms and then on to the 2024 presidential election: political interference.

 Nearly one in five respondents worry they will face pressure to certify election results in favor of a specific candidate or party.
 These political attacks are taking their toll.
 Twenty percent of those polled plan on leaving their jobs before the 2024 election.
 Of those, a third cite political leaders’ dishonest attacks on the legitimacy of our election systems as one of the top reasons.